sasabosnic/rgz/openbsd/yubikey.md

     -r--r-----  1 root  auth  33 May  1 14:59 root.key
     -r--r-----  1 root  auth  13 May  1 14:59 root.uid

+We are about to change two config files, let's back up them first.

+    # cp /etc/login.conf /etc/login.conf.bak
+    # cp /etc/ssh/sshd_config /etc/ssh/ssh_config.bak

+In case something goes wrong you'll be able to [boot in a single user mode](https://www.openbsd.org/faq/faq8.html), revert changes, reboot and login with a regular password as usual.

-Change `auth-defaults` in `/etc/login.conf`:
+Now we can change `auth-defaults` in `/etc/login.conf`:

     auth-defaults:auth=yubikey,passwd:

-Update `/etc/ssh/sshd_config`:
+And update `/etc/ssh/sshd_config`:

     PermitRootLogin yes
     AuthenticationMethods publickey,password
     PasswordAuthentication yes

-Restart `sshd`, verify, and `reboot`:
+Restart `sshd`, then verify: when ssh asks for a password---instead of entering your regular password---touch YubiKey, if you have used slot&nbsp;1 (or touch and hold it for 2-3 seconds for slot&nbsp;2)...

     # rcctl restart sshd
     # ssh root@localhost
     root@localhost's password:
-    Last login: Fri Mar 30 12:36:23 2018
+    Last login: Wed May  2 17:11:06 2018 OpenBSD 6.3
-    OpenBSD 6.2 (GENERIC.MP) #7: Sat Mar 17 21:38:36 CET 2018
+    (GENERIC.MP) #1: Sat Apr 21 14:26:25 CEST 2018

     Welcome to OpenBSD: The proactively secure Unix-like operating system.

     Please use the sendbug(1) utility to report bugs in the system.
 Before reporting a bug, please try to reproduce it with the latest version of the code.
 With bug reports, please try to ensure that enough information to reproduce the problem is enclosed, and if a known fix for it exists, include that as well.

+...then exit and reboot:

     # exit
     # reboot